 (note since I wrote this the majority of the links I posted below stopped working and the negative reviews/comments have mysteriously been removed (no doubt due to threats and harassment from Steve Meredith), so I have removed the links)

 I also called the IT support company he had tried to play me off against and spoke to Tina, and she confirmed the conversation and that he had tried exactly the same thing on her, and tried to play her off on the company he had called prior to calling her.

 So I then contacted a few of my local schools, and surprise surprise, they had never heard of EdFirst or Schools Supply service and everything I had been told was a complete lie.

-Needless to say I advised Dale that I would not be parting with my cash on this occasion.
+Needless to say I replied to Dales and advised that I would not be parting with my cash on this occasion.

 Since posting this article, I have received numerous threats and harassment from Steve Meredith (the owner) in an attempt to intimidate me into removing this post.
 Obviously it has not worked.

 Do not believe Trustpilot reviews

 I did originally post my review on Trustpilot, but sadly Trustpilot also has a reputation of being unethical and biased and they will gladly remove negative reviews if you pay them.
 I have seen many negative reviews appear and disappear after being reported by Steve Meredith, and it seems pretty obvious that the positive reviews on both Trustpilot and Google are completely fake.